 We already mentioned images and keywords and phrases, but when formulating the style guide for your brand, you will also want to consider more abstract concepts that will be associated with your branding.
 For example, if the keyword or phrase you began your mood board with was “strong,” what visual details would reflect that sentiment?
 You might include pictures of muscles or tough metal, but your branding will not be composed solely of image references.

-Therefore, the next important thing to consider is what colors will you utilize for your branding throughout logos, applications, and other areas.
+Therefore, the next important thing to consider is what colors will you utilize for your branding throughout logos with a logo maker, applications, and other areas.

 How Do I Create a Brand Color Palette?

 Your brand’s color palette will be one of the key elements that your customers will use to identify you and, in turn, makes a color scheme one of the most important things to consider as part of your design process.
+Same with building customer relationships, you should also focus on proper support, outsource live chat support services, get a CRM, and take other actions.
+Digital outsourcing services and CRM software solutions are available in many different configurations, allowing you to choose the one that works best for your business.
 If you are looking for color inspiration, you might want to observe the visual direction other popular organizations have taken.
 If you have already done so, you may have noticed a trend with red and blue colors.

 With all the possible color themes available for companies to use, the most popular choices are overwhelmingly red and blue.
 Whether it is one of these colors or a combination of the two for a theme, many companies you encounter daily will have these colors in their branding.
 Coca-Cola, Pepsi, the NBA, and Johnson and Johnson are examples of companies utilizing extensive red and blue branding.